okaiso-uc/waph-okaiso/Hackthons/Hackathon1/README.md

 ## Task 1 Attack

 ### Level 0
-For level 0 I just executed a script and it worked because there were not any defenses set up for the site.
+For level 0 I just executed a script in the url and it worked because there were not any defenses set up for the site.
 ![level0](Images/level0.jpg)

 ### Level 1